alsenet-labs/mrz-scanner/README.md

 ```
 # Quickstart

-## Online demo
+## Web demo

-The online demo is at https://alsenet-labs.github.io/mrz-scanner/dist/index.html (nothing is uploaded)
+The web demo is at https://alsenet-labs.github.io/mrz-scanner/dist/index.html (nothing is uploaded)

-## From filesystem
+## Web demo from filesystem
 The code is "same-origin friendly".
 That means it can be run in the browser from the filesystem (no web server required), with eg:

-### The prebuilt version
+### Use the prebuilt static version
 ```
 git clone https://github.com/alsenet-labs/mrz-scanner
 xdg-open mrz-scanner/dist/index.html
 ```

-### Rebuild and run the static version with
+### Rebuild and run the static version
 ```
 git clone https://github.com/alsenet-labs/mrz-scanner
 cd mrz-scanner